thomas-xin/hyperchoron/README.md

                         Allows accidentals.
 If disabled, all notes are clamped to the closest key signature.
 Warning:
                         Hyperchoron is currently only implemented to autodetect a single key signature per song.
-                        Defaults to FALSE for .skysheet and .genshinsheet outputs, TRUE otherwise -d, --drums, --no-drums
+                        Defaults to FALSE for .skysheet and .genshinsheet outputs, TRUE otherwise -tc, --tempo-changes, --no-tempo-changes
+                        Allows tempo changes.
+If disabled, all notes are moved to an approximate relative tick based on their real time as calculated with the tempo change, but without tempo changes in the output.
+CURRENTLY UNIMPLEMENTED; ALWAYS FALSE.
+  -d, --drums, --no-drums
                         Allows percussion channel.
 If disabled, percussion channels will be discarded.
 Defaults to TRUE